Energinet-DataHub/green-energy-hub/docs/calculation-engine-selection/README.md

     <td>
         <li>(+) Vast ecosystem of spark drivers and libraries is available.
         <li>(+) Access to full scala/python language features (functions, classes, modules) allows to implement an arbitrary modular design.
         <li>(+) Spark as an OSS solution has a vast community (libraries, StackOverflow, GitHub issues).
-DataBricks community is smaller but it is only relevant to unique features.
+Databricks community is smaller but it is only relevant to unique features.
         <li>(+) Spark is a feature-proof and has wide adoption.
         <li>(-) Limited access to Spark ecosystem solutions: DevOps, security, RBAC, logging.
     </td>